CLST 205* - Ancient Humour

 The Ancient Humour course’s marking scheme is unique among other courses here at Queen’s.
 There is NO final exam; instead, there are 6 online tests delivered via Moodle.
-The final mark is determined by the average of the best 5 test marks.
+Your final mark consists of class attendance (20%), participation assessments (3 x 10% = 30%) and the tests (5 x 10% = 50%).
+Your final mark for your tests is determined by the total of the best 5 test marks (each test = 10%).
 Students have the option of taking all 6 tests, but only the best 5 marks will be counted.
 It also means that, as long as you do well on the other 5 tests, you can miss a test and it will not affect your final mark.

 - Students are allowed ONE ATTEMPT ONLY at any test.
 Accessing the test counts as an attempt, so do not click on the test until you are sure you wish to take it.
 Attempted tests will NOT be reset under any circumstances.

 - Students are expected to have made arrangements for a reliable internet connection (dial-up is not recommended) and for the use of reliable computer equipment.
 There are many computing sites available for use at Queen’s and many can be booked ahead.
-Please be familiar with the sites’ hours and ensure that you have adequate time to take your tests.
+Please be familiar with the sites' hours and ensure that you have adequate time to take your tests.
 If you experience a computer failure (disconnected, hardware problem) for one of the tests, your final mark will not be affected as long as you ensure that you take the other 5 tests.
-If you experience a verifiable computer problem (eg. Server outage at one of the on-campus computing sites) and you have already missed one of the 6 tests, please see Dr. Griffith to discuss it.
+If you experience a verifiable computer problem (eg. Server outage at one of the on-campus computing sites, area-wide power outage due to weather) and you have already missed one of the 6 tests, please contact Dr. Griffith to discuss it.